AaBbdev29/A-theme-with-tender-colors/README.md

 1. Open the **Extensions** sidebar in VS Code. `View → Extensions`
 2. Search for `A theme with soft and tender colores`, choose "A theme with soft and tender colores" by moondevaa
 3. Click **Install** to install it
-4. Navigate to File > Preferences > Color Theme > ""dark plus midnight moon"A theme with soft and tender colores"
+4. Navigate to File > Preferences > Color Theme > "A theme with soft and tender colores"
 #enjoy coding,.
 ## change Log
 fixed most bugs ..